-Demystifying Subordination, Non-Disturbance, and Attornment Agreements
+Demystifying Subordination, Non-Disturbance, and Attornment (SNDA) Agreements

 Before breaking down the three components, let’s consider a hypothetical.